esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 *Take a breath.*

+**Time needed:** 5 minutes

+**Tip for starting small:** If 5 minutes of unfiltered honesty feels too long or overwhelming, start with just 2 minutes.
+Or if speaking out loud feels too vulnerable, write your honest thoughts in a journal instead.
+The goal is honesty, not eloquence or a specific format.
+Some people find it easier to be honest in writing first, then build up to speaking their truth aloud.

 You've just spoken the most important truth: the real one.

 The universe hears.
 Not because it was eloquent.
 Because it was true.
 And truth is the language healing speaks.

 ---
 ## Closing Image

 You're still in the swamp.
 Let's be honest.
 This isn't the rescue chapter.
 This is the honesty chapter.
 The naming chapter.
 The cry-for-help chapter.